lexathon/giv_tcp/README.md

 # GivTCP
-## TCP Modbus connection to MQTT/JSON for Givenergy Battery/PV Invertors
+## TCP Modbus connection to MQTT/JSON for Givenergy Battery/PV Inverters

-This project allows connection to the GivEnergy invertors via TCP Modbus.
+This project allows connection to the GivEnergy inverters via TCP Modbus.
 Access is through the native Wifi/Ethernet dongle and can be connected to through either the local LAN network or directly through the inbuilt SSID AP.

 In basis of this project is a connection to a Modbus TCP server which runs on the wifi dongle, so all you need is somewhere to run the script on the same network.
 You will need the following to make it work:
-* GivEnergy Invertor properly commissioned and working
+* GivEnergy Inverter properly commissioned and working
-* IP address of the invertor
+* IP address of the inverter

 ## Docker